Quetzal-framework/quetzal-CRUMBS/README.md

 :boom: A problem?
 A bug? *Outrageous!* :scream_cat: Please let me know by opening an issue or sending me an email so I can fix this! :rescue_worker_helmet:

 :bellhop_bell: In need of assistance about this project?
 Just want to chat?
 Let me know and let's have a zoom meeting!

-# Resources for iDDC modeling

-> :books: **What is iDDC, and what is Quetzal?**
-> - For an informal introduction to iDDC modeling and the resources I develop, see [my research post](https://becheler.github.io/who-am-i/).
->
-> - For a more formal presentation of the field, see this excellent review by [Dennis J. Larsson, Da Pan and Gerald M. Schneeweiss.](https://www.annualreviews.org/doi/abs/10.1146/annurev.ecolsys.38.091206.095702?journalCode=ecolsys)

 -------------------------------------------------------------------------------
 # :game_die: Sampling model parameters in a prior distribution